tlaanemaa/tinioc/README.md

 ### Dependency injections

 As mentioned above, dependency injections are done with the `inject` function, provided to your component's factory as the first argument.
 This function can also be passed on if you find a need for that, for example into a class constructor, up to you!
 The function doesn't guarantee any type information on its own.
-This seems like a downside at first but is what enables us to perform IoC well.
-You see, we don't want to touch the implementation in the injection process, we just want the ID so that we can keep them decoupled.
+This seems like a downside at first but is what gives us true decoupling.
+You see, we don't want to touch the implementation in the injection process, that would make us depend on that implementation.
+We just want the ID and the interface, so that we can keep our component decoupled from the other component's implementation.
+This way, the interface also forms a sort of contract between our components.
 The type <-> id pair will be kept in a bindings file, close to each other, so it's easy to find and use.

 ### Bindings